Kentucky: ELL Resources

-As of the 2016-2017 school year, Kentucky’s schools were home to more than 21,500 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Kentucky were Spanish, Arabic, Somali, Nepali, and Chinese.
+Kentucky’s schools are home to more than 38,852 English language learners.
+In recent years, some of the common languages spoken by ELLs in Kentucky have been Spanish, Somali, and Arabic.
 (U.S. Dept. of Education, National Center for Education Statistics)

 Kentucky is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2006.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.